Burkina Faso: 1 Project

 Promoting ethnic diversity | Volkswagen | Equal opportunities

-The DPAP runs over 24 months and includes on-the-job training, classroom learning, e-learning and personalized coaching and mentoring, while the candidates continue to work full-time at their dealerships.
+The DPAP runs for 24 months and is a blended learning model: Apart from practical training, it also comprises lessons at a vocational college, e-learning, and personalized coaching and mentoring, while the candidates continue working full-time in dealership.

 Support for reading and writing skills | Volkswagen | Education and science